Dedicated to Improving Diabetes Management

 “If GPs know the latest information, this will translate to patients, and the next step for us is to look at developing a course aimed specifically at enhancing patient education.”

 “By the time I’m finished my career I would like to think we’ve done a lot for diabetes in terms of prevention, complications and perhaps even cure this disease,” she said.
+You can find further course information by visiting the course page here

 For more information about Diabetes contact Elif Ekinci firstname.lastname@example.org